danielringch/xiamon/docu/plugin/siahost.md

 - minimum balance (set by key **minimum_available_balance** in the configuration)
   - siad always needs some siacoins available to fulfill contracts, so ensure that not all of your balance gets locked
   - an alert is sent if the available balance gets below the treshold
+- connection status
+  - an alert is sent if siads connectabilty check failed or the host is not used by renters

 The [execution interval](../config_basics.md) is set by the key **check_interval**.